EimizuDev/sanitized-ue-game/README.md

 The full working source is private and available only for technical review on request to certain people.

 > [!WARNING]
-> This is not runnable and the code will not compile because a lot of stuff was removed.
+> This is not runnable and the code will not compile because a lot of stuff was removed and replaced with words.

 ### Excluded / Private